Crime $cenes

 Bayou Drug Dealer uses Front Businesses to Disguise his Drug Operation, While a Close Associate Withdraws all the Proceeds from their Joint Bank Account

 Arkansas, is a southern noir-crime thriller about two low level drug dealers working for a drug kingpin they never met before.
 Kyle Ribb (Liam Hemsworth), a local drug dealer and courier gets promoted to run an operation in Little Rock, Arkansas.
 Klye self identifies he’s at the bottom of an organized crime outfit run by an elusive guy named Frog.
 He moves in and out of random phone booths, bathrooms, laundromats, moving his product.
-Kyle believes the ‘Dixie Mafia’ in the south is overplayed and organized crime is not that organized, rather, just a lose affiliation of deadbeats with no code of honor, yet he sees it as mostly boring and solitary work.
+Kyle believes the ‘Dixie Mafia’ in the south is overplayed and organized crime is not that organized, rather, just a lose affiliation of deadbeats with no code of honor.

 Jack Ryan: Shadow Recruit (2014)